-Mechanisms – this element is incorporated into the products made during the Structures topic and includes: levers/sliders, chassis/axles/wheels, pneumatics, electrical circuits, cams, gears and pulleys.
+Mechanisms – this element is incorporated into the products made during the structures topic and includes: levers/sliders, chassis/axles/wheels, pneumatics, electrical circuits, cams, gears and pulleys.

-Food Technology is usually incorporated into Healthy Living Week and there is opportunities for children to sample their cooking and take it home.
-We also encourage ingredients to be home grown from our school gardens and classrooms and send recipes home to encourage families to cook the dishes the children have made in school.
-The children experience the whole design process from design issue, through planning, trial and error prototypes, finished products and evaluation to see if further improvements are necessary.
+Food Technology is usually incorporated into Healthy Eating Week and there are opportunities for children to sample their cooking and take it home.
+We also aim to use home grown produce from our school gardens and classrooms and send recipes home to encourage families to cook the dishes the children have made in school.
+The children will experience the whole design process from the issue, through planning, trial and error prototypes, finished products and evaluation to see if further improvements are necessary.

 To view our Design overview for our Design Technology curriculum please follow the link for your child’s year group: .